naughtius-maximus-8492/wireguard-tunnel-forwarding/README.md

 ```

 **You should run these next commands as root on the peer and server host as this touches places where root can only access**

+## Downloading this repository
+Simply clone or download the zipped release into your **wireguard server host**.
+This does not need to be done for the peer.

 ## Setting up your environment file
 Both scripts source the `.env` file present in the repository.
 For most people, they will only need to get